*This post may have affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Where else can you find twisting tree trunks, tilted walkways, and hypercolored tile work?

 To get to this park on a hill, you can find metro and bus stops nearby.
-Climb up to the main terrace of the park, where you’ll find the multicoloured tiled bench shaped like a sea serpent.
+Climb up to the main terrace of the park, where you’ll find the multicolored tiled bench shaped like a sea serpent.

 From here, you can see the park’s main entrance below, which are two buildings resembling colorful gingerbread houses.
 But beyond that, you’ll see the city’s buildings and the beautiful shoreline of the Mediterranean sea.
+Definitely one of the Barcelona best views!

 Barceló Raval Hotel is a cylindric building on the pedestrian Rambla del Raval.
 The trendiness of the hotel in this gritty part of town makes for a kind of strange old-meets-new juxtaposition.